 Risk factors for diabetes and other aspects of metabolic syndrome include low physical activity and excess weight.

-Diabetes can affect a person’s mental health in various ways.
-We describe some of these ways here:
+Diabetes can affect a person’s mental health in

 - Concerns about treatment, health, and possible complications can give rise to stress, anxiety, and depression.